So, your company is ready to implement an incentive or a tobacco surcharge on insurance for employees who use tobacco products.

 Want more tips?

-For more tips on how to structure your tobacco surcharge or incentive program to successfully engage employees, please view our on-demand 30-minute webinar Tobacco Surcharges and Incentives: What Works to Contain Costs and Increase Engagement.
+For more tips on how to structure your tobacco surcharge or incentive program to successfully engage employees, please download Tobacco Surcharges: A Comprehensive Toolkit for Employers.

 And if you’re ready to talk to an expert about how to roll out or redesign your tobacco surcharge program, please contact us today.
-The EX Program serves as a reasonable alternative standard and has helped nearly 1 million tobacco users develop the skills and confidence to live tobacco free.
+The EX Program serves as a reasonable alternative standard and has helped over 1 million tobacco users develop the skills and confidence to live tobacco free.